Sina247/Hoo-Bank/README.md

 ## Features

-Product Catalog Management: Easily browse and manage a wide range of products.
+📚🛒 Product Catalog Management: Easily browse and manage a wide range of products.

-Shopping Cart System: Add, remove, and update products in your cart.
+🛍️🗑️ Shopping Cart System: Add, remove, and update products in your cart.

-Responsive Design: Optimized for desktops, tablets, and mobile devices.
+📱💻 Responsive Design: Optimized for desktops, tablets, and mobile devices.

-Secure Checkout: Simple and secure checkout process.

-User Reviews & Ratings: Users can review and rate products.
+⭐📝 User Reviews & Ratings: Users can review and rate products.

-Search and Filter: Quickly search for products and filter by categories.
+🔍⚙️ Search and Filter: Quickly search for products and filter by categories.

-Real-time Data Updates: Product availability and pricing are updated in real-time.
+⏱️💸 Real-time Data Updates: Product availability and pricing are updated in real-time.